selting/selting.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
  Hi, I'm Steffen, a PhD student with a passion for Prescriptive and Predictive Analytics.
-This size showcases my experience, projects, and publications.
+This site is still **work in progress** but is meant to showcase my experience, projects, and publications.

 # About Me